 45 04 * * * /usr/bin/updatedb

 Crontab will let you know if you made any mistakes.
 The crontab will be installed and begin running if there are no errors.
 That's it.
 You now have a cronjob setup to run updatedb, which updates the slocate database, every morning at 4:45.

 Note: The double-ampersand (&&) can also be used in the "command" section to run multiple commands consecutively, but only if the previous command exits successfully.
 A string of commands joined by the double-ampersand will only get to the last command if all the previous commands are run successfully.
-If exit error-checking is not of a concern, string commands together, separated with a semi-colon (;)
+If exit error-checking is not required, string commands together, separated with a semi-colon (;).

 45 04 * * * /usr/sbin/chkrootkit && /usr/bin/updatedb